esl/MongooseIM/doc/modules/mod_carboncopy.md

 ##### Private Messages
 Private messages are tagged `<private/>` and are not forwarded to any carbon enabled resource of the sender and recipient if the `to` attribute contains a full JID.
-However, if the message is sent to bare JID, it is forked to all highest priority resources.
+However, if the message is sent to a bare JID, it is forked to all highest priority resources.
 This is not done through `mod_carboncopy` but is an expected outcome.

 ##### Multiple enable/disable requests
-Multiple enable/disable requests are not treated as an error even if they come from same resource.
+Multiple enable/disable requests are not treated as an error even if they come from the same resource.

 ##### Behavior with other modules
-  * **mod_offline**: Offline messages are delivered as it is.
+  * **mod_offline**: Offline messages are delivered as they are.
    Since, only one resource can connect at a time and there will be a finite time delay between login from two resources, `mod_carboncopy` has no role to play and only one resource can receive offline messages.
    Other resources can retrieve old messages from the archive.
   *  **mod_mam**: `mod_mam` covers only direct messages from one user to another.